If you’ve been researching ‘best website builders’ on Google, you probably would have seen Squarespace topping a few of those lists.

 Why choose Bookmark over Squarespace?
 Prefer to sit back and let all the work of building a website get taken care of for you?
 Bookmark is definitely the better choice for this.

-Squarespace Alternatives: Which one is right for my site?
+Which Squarespace competitor is right for my site?

 As it turns out, there are plenty of great alternatives to Squarespace to help you build any kind of website.